justinchoi001/liferay-learn-0/commerce/installation-and-upgrades/upgrades-and-updates/upgrading-from-liferay-commerce-1.1.x/README.md

 1. Shut down the application server.

-### Delete osgi/state Folder

-1. Navigate to the `${liferay.home}/osgi` folder.
+## Clear Stale Data and Verify the Upgrade Process

 1. Delete the `${liferay.home}/osgi/state` folder.
     > To learn more about OSGi folders, see [Installing Apps Manually](https://help.liferay.com/hc/en-us/articles/360017895412-Installing-Apps-Manually#using-your-file-system-to-install-apps).
 1. Start the application server.
-1. Verify that the `LPKG` has begun the upgrade process by looking for messages similar to this:
+1. Verify that the the upgrade process has begun by looking for messages similar to this in your application server console logs:

     ```
     2019-08-13 18:26:26.082 INFO  [main][UpgradeProcess:93] Upgrading com.liferay.commerce.account.internal.upgrade.v1_2_0.CommerceAccountGroupCommerceAccountRelUpgradeProcess